Skip to navigation menu Skip to content

 • Surgery

-Surgery is often the first treatment a child has for a kidney tumor.
-Our general and thoracic surgery team has performed hundreds of surgeries to remove kidney tumors from children.
+Surgery is often the first treatment for a kidney tumor.
+Our urology and general and thoracic surgery teams have performed hundreds of surgeries to remove kidney tumors from children, teens and young adults.

 Most often, tumors only affect 1 kidney.
 The surgeon may remove: